 The Repair Process

 Once the initial claim is established and everything is squared away with the insurance company, you can move forward to getting your car repaired and back on the road like it never happened.
-It’s important to remember you can have your car repaired anywhere you would like, so please don’t feel pressured if your insurance representative makes a suggestion for a local auto body repair shop.
+It’s important to remember you can have your car repaired anywhere you would like, so please don’t feel pressured if your insurance representative makes a suggestion for a local auto body shop.
 The choice of which repair shop to use is completely in your hands.

 Schaefer Auto Body’s goal is to be your total partner after a St. Louis automobile collision.
 We’ve got a plethora of other resources to help you through this, sometimes stressful, process.
 Here are some helpful links: